danielhenrymantilla/shellcode-factory/README.md

 + `make c p S=foo.asm | grep -e x00 -e x20` is a useful trick to check for forbidden bytes (bytes 0x00 and 0x20 for instance)

 + `make c p xor S=foo.asm NO="[0x00, 0x20]"` xors the shellcode to avoid forbidden bytes

++ `make c p alphanumeric S=foo.s ` generates an alphanumeric version of the shellcode

 ## Requires: